Agency KPIs

 Some options include:

 SPP’s client portal integrates with all three of the tools mentioned.
 Simply activate the integrations and send all data you collect in your customer portal.
-Then, build reports in Google Data Studio to help you visualize your agency’s performance.
+Then, build reports in Looker Studio to help you visualize your agency’s performance.

 SPP logo